 - The grape juice of the wine-press is “wine” (Prov 3:10, Heb. tirosh; Gr. oinos LXX; Isa 16:10; Jer 48:33, Heb. yayin; Gr. oinos LXX).

-These references clearly show that the word “wine” can simply refer to grape juice in the Bible whether in Hebrew or Greek.
+These references reveal that the word “wine” in Hebrew and Greek often refer to non-alcoholic grape juice in the Bible.

-In reading the Old Testament, many are surprised that the Bible versions represent six different Hebrew words “wine” for which two words exclude alcohol.
+In reading the Old Testament, the Bible translations represent six different Hebrew words “wine” for which two words exclude alcohol.
 These are asis means “sweet grape juice” or “new grape juice,” and another word hemer simply means “grape juice.”
-Both words have no reference to alcohol, and yet translators interpret these words as “wine” to avoid interpreting the contexts with its nuances and ambiguity.
-Therefore, one must remain careful not to assume that the word “wine” means alcoholic wine.
+Both words have no reference to alcohol, yet translators interpret these words as “wine” to avoid interpreting the contexts with its nuances and ambiguity.
+Therefore, the word “wine” does not mean alcoholic wine.

 Ancient Wine and Today’s Wine